10/15/2024 Update – The Casper Original has been discontinued. It has been replaced by the Casper One (review here).

 Response Test

-The Casper Original has an extremely fast material response time.
+The Casper Original has an very fast material response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.7 seconds.

 Mostly Recovered